ejnnr/ejnnr.github.io/content/post/karger-extensions/index.md

 </div>

+This probability \\(p\_{karger}(v)\\) is a probabilistic segmentation of the input graph.
+The following figure illustrates this and compares it to the potential that the random walker algorithm produces:

+{{< figure src="flower.png" caption="Figure 2: Karger and random walker potentials in comparison." >}}

+\\(\beta\\) is a parameter that influences how the edge weights are computed based on the image.
+For large \\(\beta\\), the edge weights become very extreme and both algorithms assign probabilities close to zero or one to each pixel.

-If we need a hard cut, we can simply assign each pixel to the side for which this estimate is higher; for example, if a pixel is part of the foreground more often than not in our ensemble, we assign it to the foreground.
+If we need a hard cut, we can simply assign each pixel to the side for which this estimate is higher.
 This gives an algorithm for seeded graph segmentation.
-It's very simple, has a great asymptotic runtime (linear in the number of edges of the graph) and performs well in our experiments (see below and our paper).
-But we'd like to understand this algorithm better from a theoretical perspective.
-And while this is in part still an open problem, we can get some insights by comparing it to the random walker algorithm.
+It's very simple and has a great asymptotic runtime (linear in the number of edges of the graph).
+We also empirically compared this Karger-based segmentation method to the random walker and other algorithms on image segmentation and semi-supervised classification tasks.
+In both cases we found that it performs at least as well as these classical algorithms, see the paper for detailed results.

-## The random walker {#the-random-walker}
+## Karger's algorithm and the random walker {#karger-s-algorithm-and-the-random-walker}

+We didn't compare the Karger-based segmentation algorithm to the random walker _just_ because the latter is one of the most influential algorithms for seeded segmentation of all time: it turns out that these two very different-seeming algorithms are surprisingly similar from a theoretical perspective.

+Explaining these similarities takes some setup, so here's the TL;DR: both algorithms can be interpreted as forest-sampling methods, just sampling from different distributions.
+The Karger distributions contains an additional dependency on the topology of the graph, which we think makes it more "confident" (i.e. it assigns probabilities closer to zero and one).

+If this summary has whetted your appetite, then we encourage you to expand the box below for details.

+{{< spoiler text="The connection between Karger's algorithm and the random walker" >}}

+First, if you're not already familiar with the random walker and spanning forests, you can find a brief crash course in the following box-within-a-box:

+{{< spoiler text="Random walker and spanning forests refresher" >}}
 The random walker algorithm solves the same problem as our Karger-based
 algorithm: given a graph with some seeds, assign labels to the remaining nodes.
 Again, we will focus on the case with only one foreground and one background